CCIR System B

+In the 1960s, the capital of Mexico, Mexico City decided to replace System B with 525-line CCIR System M, despite the recommendations of Guillermo González regarding the technical advantages of System B.

-It is mostly replaced across Western Europe, part of Asia and Africa by digital broadcasting.
+It is mostly replaced across Western Europe, former Yugoslavia, parts of Asia and Africa by digital broadcasting.

 Specifications

 The system was developed for VHF (also known as VHF-3) band (part of RF band lower than 300 MHz.)
-Some of the most important specs are listed below.
+Some of the most important specs are listed below: